-Many people see Xanax as a way to alleviate anxiety and symptoms of panic disorders, but unfortunately, it’s also often commonly used as a way to simply take the edge off or to feel better about daily life.
+Many people use Xanax to alleviate anxiety and symptoms of panic disorders, but unfortunately, it’s also sometimes used as a way to “take the edge off” or to feel better about daily life.
 People may even abuse Xanax to get high or cope with emotional challenges.

 While it seems like a mainstream medication today, have you ever wondered who discovered Xanax or what the history of this controversial drug is?